rosiecurtis/WhatDoesTheTextSay/README.md

 ## To run it
 Type
 `npm run dev`
 this will open the site in a browser.
-If the borswer doesn't open, click the link the console (e.g. localhost:1234 )
+If the browser doesn't open, click the link the console (e.g. localhost:1234 )

 ## Add another function to the code..
 Add a function `src/js/modules/`